 There is an unlimited world of details and features.
 Investigate, mix, experiment, be spontaneous and enjoy it.
 Because this is why you are doing it, right?
 And to be “easier” with experimenting, we all definitely should follow the next advice…

 It is not necessarily about being aware of every piece of art ever created and knowing biographies of the world’s renowned artists.
 It’s just about paying close attention to different approaches to art – from past centuries to the present day.
 Fortunately, there were and still are so many wonderfully creative people all over the world.
 We just have to always seek them out, investigate, observe, contemplate… And, of course, we need to constantly learn and improve ourselves.
 Not for someone’s approval and appreciation, but for expansion of our own boundaries and enrichment from the inside, for the sake of the most precise expression of things that we consider important.
 Great things never come from a combination of self-righteousness and ignorance.

 At the very end, I would like to share the inspiring phrase belonging to an Icelandic-Danish artist Olafur Eliasson which I accidentally ran into recently.
 It really amazed me.

 Things go wrong and we celebrate it.

 Everyone may interpret it in their own way, but this precisely sums up what I really wanted to say.
-Do not hesitate to step into the dark and meet the unknown.
-It will not always be something pleasant or great or worthwhile.
-It will not always work in terms of how we expect it to work.
-Things may go “right” and go “wrong” (in fact, we could barely name the defining edge) … But at least things go, not stagnate.
-It’s worth celebrating.
+Don’t hesitate to step into the dark and meet the unknown.
+It won’t always be something pleasant or great or worthwhile.
+It won’t always work in terms of how we expect it to work.
+Things may go “right” and go “wrong” (in fact, we could barely name the defining edge)… But at least things go, not stagnate.
+It’s worth celebrating!